Retiring early might seem like a pipe dream, but it's not — if you know what steps you need to take, that is.

 26. Be Mindful

-With each choice you make, ask yourself if your decision will make you happy.
+With each choice you make, ask yourself if your decision is a wise one both now, and for the future.
 Impulses can lead to poor choices and bad spending habits.
 So, always think about how your everyday decisions can impact your life goals.